 For some reason I am good at keeping greenery alive but when it comes to flowers – struggle street!
 But did you know you can find house plants that can give you some extra colour through their leaves?
 There’s no denying that pink is having a resurgence at the moment and its about to come back with indoor plants.

 I always say that one of the best things about indoor plants is that they are naturally more hardy.
 After all, they need to survive in an environment that is not natural to them!
 So the plants listed below aren’t hard to maintain.
-As long as they are getting some natural light, water and fertiliser in the warmer months, they should be fine.
+As long as they are getting some natural light, water and a quality fertiliser in the warmer months, they should be fine.

 You may have heard of some of these plants before, but did you know you can get different versions that produce coloured leaves?
 Here’s my top indoor plants with pink foliage.

 The Rubber Plant, or Ficus Elastica, is a popular indoor plant that is quite hardy.
 Look out for the variegated versions, where the leaves have a watercolour-style pink edge that will eventually fade to a white yellow.
 These leaves literally look like they have been painted on!
 In the picture above my rubber plant has a variegated and an original version in the same pot.

 Another variation plant, the Cordyline Pink Diamond is a broad leaf plant that grows in a palm-like manner.
 Cordylines are a tropical plant, so if you live in an area that gets frost or too cold, its best to keep them indoors anyway.
 They are quite hardy and like a brightly lit spot, although they can survive in low light too.
 There are a few other versions of the Cordyline with leaves that range from pink to more fuschia-burgundy, so ask your local nursery what is available in your area.

 Philodendron Pink Princess